 if (!data.currentBarUpdateOnly) {

-// Need to do a full recalculation (repeating the example above)
+// Do a full recalculation of the values at each bar (repeating the example above)

 for (var i = 0; i < data.valueCount - period; i++) {